Eric Yu Ph.D.

 Post-Doctoral Fellows - You will hold key responsibilities in a research project team.
 Good research and writing skills are required.
 Excellent vehicle for launching a research career.
 Competitive salaries.
 Teaching duties pay extra.

 Ph.D.
-Students - You should have an excellent academic record, a Master's degree from a recognized programme, and deep interest and commitment in pursuing research.
+Students - You should have an excellent academic record, a Master's degree from a recognized program, and deep interest and commitment in pursuing research.
 Writing skills are important.

 In my capacity as a cross-appointed Faculty Member at the Department of Computer Science, I also supervise: